avijit2527/Gridworld-Reinforcement-Learning/README.md

 ### Updates on 12th Nov, 2019:

 1. I have calculated the average distance per iteration.
-2. Plotted the graph for the distance vs number of iterations for every beta value.
+2. Plotted the graph for the distance vs number of iterations for every beta value(Can be found at Figure/2019-11-12 folder).
 3. Calculated and plotted the average distance per beta value.
 4. **Observation**: The two agents remain in the same state as the distance between the distance between the two agents is constant and they take the same action.